First Era of Northern Domination

-The First Era of Northern Domination refers to the period of Vietnamese history during which present-day northern Vietnam was under the rule of the Han dynasty and the Xin dynasty as Jiaozhi province and Jiaozhou province.
+The First Era of Northern Domination refers to the period of Vietnamese history during which present-day northern Vietnam was under the rule of the Han dynasty and the interregnum Xin dynasty as Jiaozhi and Jiaozhou Commanderies.
 It is considered the first of four periods of Chinese rule over Vietnam, and the first of the three in which were almost continuous and was referred to as Bắc thuộc ("Northern Domination").

-In 111 BC, a militarily powerful Han dynasty conquered Nanyue during its expansion southward and incorporated what is today northern Vietnam, together with much of modern Guangdong and Guangxi, into the burgeoning Han empire.
+It began in 111 BC when the Western Han dynasty under its seventh emperor, Emperor Wu, conquered the defiant vassal state of Nanyue during its southward expansion and annexed all of the Lingnan region, which included what is today Guangdong and Guangxi together with much of modern northern Vietnam and half of central Vietnam.
+This era ended with the Trưng sisters' rebellion in 40 AD, which lasted three years before being quelled by Eastern Han dynasty general Ma Yuan, who restored Han rule and began Vietnam's Second Era of Northern Domination.

 Background

 Pre-sinicization Yue identity

 Because the Han dynasty historians did not keep accurate and detailed records of the personal and cultural identities of the Yue people, much of the information now known is in relation to their political and governmental roles that the Imperial Han court came into contact with by means of trade and colonization.

 Those who were referred to as Yue may not have claimed the identity signifier for themselves.
 It was a term placed onto them and their culture by outsider forces.
 Since there was not one cohesively defined and unified “Yue” culture, the term encompassed several different groups of people with varying cultural identities that ranged throughout what is now the southern Chinese Provinces and Northern Vietnam.
 The inhabitants indigenous to the southernmost territories of Northern and Central China were referred to as the “Hundred Yue” to allude to the numerous different upland tribal hill cultures that made up the singular Baiyue identity.